morassman/process-palette/README.md

 ## Tree View Integration
 Commands can be run from the tree view with the selected file as input to the command.
 Any command that references any of the `{file*}` variables will be available.

+To choose the command to run a file with, open the context menu on a file in the tree view and choose the command from the `Run With` sub menu.

 See the [example](#tree_view_example) at the top.

 ## Advanced Configuration